exporl/apex/documentation/examples/index.md

 experiment file (e.g., in above).

 -   a relative path is specified here (relative with respect to the experiment file).
-Since Apex3 knows the location of the experiment file, only the folder containing the wave files and pictures must be specified.
+Since APEX 4 knows the location of the experiment file, only the folder containing the wave files and pictures must be specified.
 It is also possible to give the absolute path, starting at the root.
 There are three ways to specify a prefix: by